How to Record & Transcribe a Lecture

 1. Get the right equipment

-If you're a student or professor recording an in-person lecture, or a professor recording an online class, you'll need a voice recording device.
-Many laptops and smartphones have a built-in microphone, however these are unlikely to capture a good-quality recording of the lecture.
-Invest in a hand-held recording device or an external microphone that can be plugged into your laptop or smartphone -- the initial investment will pay for itself over the course of our studies!
+Whether you're a student or professor recording an in-person lecture, or a professor recording an online class, you'll need a good voice recording device.
+While many laptops and smartphones have built-in microphones, they often don't capture a good quality recording of the lecture.
+Instead, invest in a hand-held recording device or an external microphone that can be plugged into your laptop or smartphone - the initial investment will pay for itself over the course of your studies!

 2. Students, sit up front

 Even with an external microphone or handheld recording device, you're not going to capture everything the professor says if you're sitting at the back of the lecture hall.
-To get the highest quality recording, sit close to the professor, ideally on a quiet row to minimize background noise.
+To get the best quality recording, sit close to the professor, ideally in a quiet row to minimize background noise.

 3. Professors, choose your online recording tool

-Note for students: Online lectures won't always be recorded, and since only the host can start the recording on Zoom and Teams, you'll need to speak to your professor ahead of the lecture to ask them to hit record.
+Note for students: Online lectures won't always be recorded, and since only the host can start the recording on Zoom and Teams, you'll need to ask your professor ahead of time to hit record.

 4. Students, get permission

-This is an important bit.
-It might surprise you to learn that not all professors will allow their lectures to be recorded.
-Many are concerned about their intellectual property being distributed, and many colleges even have formal policies on recording academic lectures.
+This is important.
+Not all professors allow their lectures to be recorded.
+Many are concerned about their intellectual property being distributed, and many colleges have formal policies on recording academic lectures.

-Always check with your professor to make sure they're happy with you recording the lecture, and never distribute or share the recording outside of personal use, as this could breach copyright laws.
+Always check with your professor to ensure they're okay with you recording the lecture, and never distribute or share the recording outside of personal use, as this could breach copyright laws.

 5. Hit record!